-"It is important to understand that neither judge accepted the local authority's case without criticism.
+'It is important to understand that neither judge accepted the local authority's case without criticism.
 There was expressed disquiet about the local authority's management of the case and a careful critique of the apparently encouraging assessments.
-Those assessments were described as over optimistic, superficial, lacking analysis and insight and insufficiently rigorous in the context of the medical evidence about the child and mother's approach to her daughter's best interests while in care, which was described at best as expedient and lacking in motivation."
+Those assessments were described as over optimistic, superficial, lacking analysis and insight and insufficiently rigorous in the context of the medical evidence about the child and mother's approach to her daughter's best interests while in care, which was described at best as expedient and lacking in motivation.'

-- 12. Following that, CB was placed with prospective adopters on 22 May 2013.
+[12] Following that, CB was placed with prospective adopters on 22 May 2013.
 She has been with them ever since.
-CB's last contact with her mother had been on 6 March 2013. - 13.
-On 17 April 2013, the mother made an application for contact.
+CB's last contact with her mother had been on 6 March 2013.

+[13] On 17 April 2013, the mother made an application for contact.
 It was refused by District Judge McPhee on 7 June 2013.
-By then, as the District Judge mentioned in his judgment, the mother had failed in her application for permission to appeal from the Court of Appeal to the Supreme Court, as also in her application to the European Court of Human Rights for interim measures. - 14.
-On 16 July 2014 the prospective adopters issued their application to adopt CB.
-The directions hearing before District Judge McPhee on 27 August 2014 was attended by His Excellency the Ambassador of the Republic of Latvia and the Latvian Consul.
-The
+By then, as the district judge mentioned in his judgment, the mother had failed in her application for permission to appeal from the Court of Appeal to the Supreme Court, as also in her application to the European Court of Human Rights for interim measures.

-District Judge gave permission for the relevant judgments and other documents to be disclosed to them and allocated the matter for hearing by a High Court Judge.
+[14] On 16 July 2014 the prospective adopters issued their application to adopt CB.
+The directions hearing before District Judge McPhee, on 27 August 2014, was attended by His Excellency the Ambassador of the Republic of Latvia and the Latvian Consul.
+The district judge gave permission for the relevant judgments and other documents to be disclosed to them and allocated the matter for hearing by a High Court judge.

-- 15. On 30 September 2014 the mother applied again for contact.
-On 16 October 2014 she made two further applications: an application under Article 15 of Council Regulation (EC) No 2201/2003 of 27 November 2003 concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility, commonly known in this country as BIIR or BIIA, for jurisdiction to be transferred to Latvia; and an application under section 47(5) of the 2002 Act for permission to oppose the making of an adoption order. - 16.
-It was those three applications that came on for a directions hearing before Moylan J on 29 October 2014.
+[15] On 30 September 2014 the mother applied again for contact.
+On 16 October 2014 she made two further applications: an application under Art 15 of Council Regulation (EC) No 2201/2003 of 27 November 2003 Concerning Jurisdiction and the Recognition and Enforcement of Judgments in Matrimonial Matters and in Matters of Parental Responsibility, repealing Regulation (EC) No 1347/2000 (Brussels IIA) (2003) OJ L 338/1, commonly known in this country as BIIR or BIIA (BIIA), for jurisdiction to be transferred to Latvia; and an application under s 47(5) of the ACA 2002 for permission to oppose the making of an adoption order.

+[16] It was those three applications that came on for a directions hearing before Moylan J on 29 October 2014.
 The hearing was attended by His Excellency the Ambassador of the Republic of Latvia, the Latvian Consul and Mr Agris Skudra of the Latvian Central Authority.
 Moylan J gave them permission to attend future hearings.
-He joined CB as a party and directed that she be represented by a member of the CAFCASS High Court Team.
-CAFCASS is the Children and Family Court Advisory and Support Service, a statutory body established by the Criminal Justice and Court Services Act 2000.
+He joined CB as a party and directed that she be represented by a member of the Cafcass High Court Team.
+Cafcass is the Children and Family Court Advisory and Support Service, a statutory body established by the Criminal Justice and Court Services Act 2000.
 Following a further directions hearing on 7 November 2014, the substantive hearing of the mother's three applications commenced before Moylan J on 15 December 2014.